 In July 1940 an Aliens Tribunal was established to investigate whether aliens should be interned, and if so, at what stage of the war.
 Records include:

 In October 1940 the Aliens Tribunal was replaced by regional Aliens Authorities, each a private individual, who were to classify all enemy and certain non-enemy aliens in their districts.
 The same month an Aliens Appeal Tribunal was established to hear appeals against Authorities’ decisions.
-Since the Authorities were private individuals, few records came to Archives
+Authorities were private individuals, so few records were archived.

 By July 1942 some 4000 people were identified for internment if invasion occurred, but only about 180 aliens were interned, mostly on Somes Island (Matiu), though also in Pahiatua 1943-1944.
 Files are held for most aliens either registered or interned.

-Some of these records include information on individual aliens, internees and prisoners of war; others give context and background.
+Some departmental records include information on individual aliens, internees and prisoners of war; others give context and background.

 Registration of Aliens continued after the Second World War, initially under the same legislation and regulations as during the war.